astralfrontier/astralfrontier-wiki/creating-faces-in-flip-a-card.md

 description: A way to tie organizations and issues back to people
 published: true
 date: &a1 2020-07-16T07:26:09.000Z
-tags:
-  - flip-a-card
-  - game design diary
+tags: flip-a-card, game design diary
 editor: markdown
 dateCreated: *a1
 ---